ValveSoftware/Fossilize/README.md

     // Do the same for render passes, pipelines, shader modules, samplers (if using immutable samplers) as necessary.

-    // This method gives you a standalone JSON file which contains everything.
+    // If you don't use the database recording thread, you can create a single monolithic JSON,
-    // The alternative is using init_recording_thread() to set up a database backend. uint8_t *serialized;
+    // otherwise, just make sure the state recorder is destroyed before the database interface. uint8_t *serialized;
     size_t size;
     recorder.serialize(&serialized, &size);